itteco/iframely-wordpress/iframely/readme.txt

 License: MIT

-Iframely converts URLs in your posts into responsive embed widgets for 1600+ domains and summary cards for others.
-No API Key is required.
-Plus publish your own embeds with Iframely cards.
+Iframely converts URLs in your posts into responsive embed widgets for 1700+ domains and summary cards for others.

 == Description ==

-[Iframely](https://iframely.com?from=wp) brings you the responsive embeds and support of over 1600 domains.
+[Iframely](https://iframely.com?from=wp) brings you the responsive embeds and support of over 1700 domains.
 It means the embeds will resize, if possible, if you are on responsive theme.

 Iframely will detect URLs in your posts and replace it with embed codes for *over 1600 domains*.
 Supports all usual suspects such as YouTube, Vimeo, Instagram, GitHub Gists, Google +, Facebook Posts, Storify, SlideShare, well, you know, over 1.6 thousand of them and keeps growing.
 [Here's some samples](https://iframely.com/domains).

 Iframely will also generate and host summary cards for general links, such as articles.
+Or you can publish your own embeds as summary or [promo cards](https://iframely.com/docs/promo-cards) with Iframely.

-API Key is not required, though you can optionally connect your Iframely account, if you need.
+API Key is not required for non-commercial use.

-= New =

-You can now publish summary or [promo cards](https://iframely.com/docs/promo-cards) with Iframely.
-Let your links be embedded on other blogs!
-Let other WordPress blogs re-post from your post just by pasting your link like you do for YouTube.
-WordPress revolution, here we come!